 - Don’t forget to let space between the Chouquettes.

-- Bake for 30 minutes or until the top turn golden (depending on the oven) and don’t open the oven during cooking.
+- Bake for 30 minutes (170C degrees) or until the top turn golden (depending on the oven) and don’t open the oven during baking.

 - Remove from the oven and allow to cool.